nbulischeck/DCTF/README.md

 ### Serve - Line 8

 Serve can either be 'true' or 'false'.
 This depends on whether or not you want the challenge to be run by Docker.
 This can be used to create multiple challenges under the same Docker container.

+### Hint - Line 9

+The hint is not required, but FBCTF and CTFd allow for hints to be given in challenges.

 ### Barebones `config.yml`